8/31/2025

 Meal Prep: Low-Sodium Homemade Stock Tip

 Save any bit of water from boiling or slow-cooking meats into a canning jar.
-Let it sit in the fridge overnight and the next day scoop off the fat that rose to the top of the jar.
+Let it sit in the fridge overnight and the next day scoop off the thick fat that rose to the top of the jar.
 Add the fat to an empty vegetable can that you saved for that purpose and put the can into the freezer to be thrown out on your next trash pickup day.

 Save the meat liquid in 1/2 cup Souper cubes in the freezer.
 When the stock is frozen, push out the cubes and place the "bricks" into a gallon size zippy bag to save for soups and other meals to add a bit more flavor.